blackknight467/AYAHBundle/README.md

 The `AYAHBundle` adds support for a "ayah" form type for the Symfony2 form component.

 NOTE: I am not in any way associated with Are you a human.
-I am just some guy who
+I am just some guy who need to implent are you human using symfony 2 forms and then decided to share his code to make life easier for anyone who wants to leave captchas behind.

 Installation
 ============